-This study is based on the participating teachers' talk-in-interaction about their own classroom practice.
-Clearly, we do not know if these talk-in-interactions depict a genuine picture of these teachers' practice.
-Indeed, in our further work we are planning to compare these teachers' self-reported talk-in-interaction with their actual classroom practice.
-However, we have several reasons to believe the teachers intended to give us a true picture of their own practice.
-First, the talk-in-interaction is part of a larger study aimed at developing their teaching with models and modelling by using their present teaching as a point of departure.
-Second, the framing of the interviews as reflection sessions related to their own teaching produced narratives very close to teachers' actual practice, with numerous classroom examples.
-Finally, teachers' talk-in-interaction reported in this paper is only one of several data sources from the larger study and, although these other data sources (teaching materials, classroom observations) are not included in this paper, insights from these sources have informed our understanding of these teachers' practice.
+This study is based on the participating teachers' talk together with the other teachers and the interviewer about their own classroom practice.
+Clearly, we do not know if these discussions depict a genuine picture of these teachers' practice.
+Indeed, in our further work we are planning to compare these teachers' talk with their actual classroom practice.
+We have several reasons to believe, however, that the teachers intended to give us a true picture of their own practice.
+First, the interviews are part of a wider study aimed at developing their teaching with models and modelling by using their present teaching as a point of departure.
+Second, the framing of the interviews as reflection sessions on their own teaching produced narratives very close to teachers' actual practice, with numerous classroom examples.
+Finally, the teachers' talk reported in this paper is only one of several data sources from the wider study and, although these other data sources (teaching materials, classroom observations) are not included in this paper, insights from these sources have informed our understanding of these teachers' practice.
 While we believe the teachers intended to give us a true description of their actual practice, we also understand that their intentions may not have been fully achieved due to their limited understanding of the different aspects of modelling practices and concepts related to meta-knowledge aspects.
 For future research, we therefore suggest that scholars investigate how teachers' interpretations of practices and concepts related to models and modelling as a competence (e.g. design, prediction and nature of models) influence how they perceive of and refer to their own teaching.

-Our small sample size means that our findings are highly contextualized within the three specific schools and related to the six teachers' personal history (e.g. in-service training, teacher education, teaching experience, total number of science teaching subjects) and, among other things, probably also influenced by these teachers' approach to teaching in general.
-Further research should include a larger and representative sample of the Danish teachers.
-Nevertheless, despite these limitations, we think that the high amount and level of detail in this study allows us to identify some important patterns related to different Danish science teachers' practice and rationale for integrating models and modelling into their teaching in diverse school contexts.
+Our small sample size means that our findings are highly contextualised within the three specific schools and related to the six teachers' personal history (e.g. in-service training, teacher education, teaching experience, total number of science teaching subjects) and are, among other things, also probably influenced by these teachers' approach to teaching in general.
+In addition, the "convenient" and "volunteer" aspects of the allocation process must be considered to be selective and biased and, consequently, means that the results demonstrate limited representativeness of science teachers.
+Further research should include a larger and more representative sample of Danish teachers.
+Nevertheless, despite these limitations, we think that the high amount and level of detail and nuances in this study allows us to identify some important patterns related to different Danish science teachers' practice and rationale for integrating models and modelling into their teaching in diverse school contexts.